Curtis-25/House-Management-System/README.md

 # House-Management-System
-The file keeps track of tenants in apartments
+The file keeps track of tenants